scaytrase/screeps-world/README.md

 ## Configuration

-Create `env.json` file with your credentials in order to automate code uploads to screeps
+Create `env.json` file with your credentials in order to automate code uploads to screeps.
+You also need to create `beta` branch for your code.
+By default, code is uploaded to `beta` branch.

 ```json
 {